Luke’s Transport Manifesto

 Across nearly all areas of Government spending, the south-west, particularly the far south-west, receives below-average spend.
 In education, health, housing, road and rail the south-west lags at the bottom of the spending league tables.
 We need to change that, and we need to do it together.”

-Below are Luke’s top four main transport priorities covering rail, road, air and sea:
+Below are Luke’s main transport priorities covering rail, road, air and sea:

 Decades of under-investment means the far south west’s only rail line is slower, more precarious and prone to disruption, than it should be.
 No other region would accept a railway that closes or is so fragile, so why should we?

 Luke has been campaigning to cut journey times from Plymouth to London from an average of three hours and 30 minutes to two hours and 15 minutes.
 This is the ambition set out in the Peninsular Rail Task Force’s recommendations to Government.
 This cross-party body was created by Conservative councils in the region but only Labour backs its recommendations at a national level.

 In the storms of 2014, the railway at Dawlish was literally washed away, costing the region £1bn in lost economic output.
 Despite the then Prime Minister David Cameron promising “money would be no object” to fix the trainline, five years on the trainline still closes during storms.
 Luke has been consistently campaigning for proper long-term funding for the Dawlish train line, in line with the recommendations of the Peninsula Rail Task Force.

 Jeremy Corbyn has backed Luke’s plan and committed Labour to £2.5bn on rail upgrades in the South West – funding the next ten years of essential upgrades for the only train line in and out of the region.
 The Conservatives have not matched this pledge.